igorsteinmacher/INF502-Fall2020/assignments/PA2.md

    - line graph comparing number of open and closed pull requests per day
    - bars comparing the number of users per repo

-* calculate the correlation between the data collected for a user (following, followers, number of pull requests, number of contributions, etc.)
+* calculate the correlation between the data collected for the users (following, followers, number of pull requests, number of contributions, etc.)

 * calculate the correlation between all the numeric data in the pull requests for a repo